Updated: Dec 8, 2020

 Our online training courses are designed specifically for childcare professionals and those that care for infants, toddlers, and children.
 Early childhood professionals can continue their online learning from home and acquire new skills, tools, actionable tips, and resources.
 Our online training courses are cost-effective and on-demand 24/7, allowing you to work at your pace and earn a certificate of completion.

 Our online training instructors are award-winning experts with backgrounds in pandemic preparedness, emergency preparedness, environmental health, law enforcement, early childhood education, public health, mental and behavioral health, and food safety.
 Enroll in one of our online courses today: Click Here!

-Emergency Preparedness Online Courses
+Emergency Preparedness On-Demand Training Courses

 Continue to check back, as the Institute will be releasing new courses every week.
 To be the first to find out about our new online training courses, subscribe to our newsletter: Subscribe!

 The COVID-19 coronavirus is an extraordinary time in modern history, and child care providers have stepped up as essential workers to help children and families.
 We applaud the dedication of all early childhood professionals who are helping their communities during this time of crisis.
 Thank you, you are our heroes!